WebexCommunity/WebexPythonSDK/docs/user/api.rst

 .. module:: ciscosparkapi

-All of the API calls have been wrapped and hierarchally organized underneath a single ``CiscoSparkAPI`` class.
+All of the API calls have been wrapped and hierarchically organized underneath a single :class:`CiscoSparkAPI` class.

 .. autoclass:: CiscoSparkAPI()
     :members: